noiseprotocol/noise_spec/noise.md

 3.3.
 Session object usage
 --------------------------------

-A session object encapsulates the state variables and methods for executing a Noise protocol.
+A session object contains the state variables and methods for executing a Noise protocol.

 To execute a Noise protocol you `Initialize()` a session, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive